 In addition to its criminal investigative responsibilities, ICE shares responsibility for enforcing the nation's civil immigration laws with U.S. Customs and Border Protection (CBP) and U.S. Citizenship and Immigration Services (USCIS).
 ICE's role in the immigration enforcement system is focused on two primary missions: (1) the identification and apprehension of criminal aliens and other removable individuals located in the United States; and (2) the detention and removal of those individuals apprehended in the interior of the U.S., as well as those apprehended by CBP officers and agents patrolling our nation's borders.

-Mr. Homan is a 30 year veteran of law enforcement and has 27 years of immigration enforcement experience.
-With a Bachelor's Degree in Criminal Justice, he began his career as a Police Officer in New York.
-In 1984, he became a United States Border Patrol Agent assigned within the San Diego Sector, before joining the former U.S. Immigration and Naturalization Service (INS) in 1988 as a Special Agent in Phoenix, Arizona.
-Mr. Homan climbed through the ranks at INS to become Supervisory Special Agent and Deputy Assistant Director for Investigations.
+Mr. Homan is a 30 year veteran of law enforcement and has 27 years of immigration experience.
+With a Bachelor’s Degree in Criminal Justice, he began his career as a police officer in New York.
+In 1984, he became a United States Border Patrol Agent in Campo, Calif., in the San Diego sector.
+In 1988, he became a Special Agent with the former U.S. Immigration and Naturalization Service in Phoenix, Ariz., and climbed through the ranks of Supervisory Special Agent and Deputy Assistant Director for Investigations.

 In 1999, Mr. Homan became the Assistant District Director for Investigations (ADDI) in San Antonio, Texas, and three years later transferred to the ADDI position in Dallas, Texas.
-Upon the creation of ICE, Mr. Homan was named Assistant Special Agent in Charge in Dallas, Texas, and later, Deputy Special Agent in Charge there.
+Upon the creation of ICE, Mr. Homan was named as the Assistant Special Agent in Charge in Dallas, Texas, and later as the Deputy Special Agent in Charge there.

-In March 2009, Mr. Homan accepted the position of Assistant Director for Enforcement at ICE Headquarters and was subsequently promoted to Deputy Executive Associate Director.
-In May 2013, Mr. Homan was promoted to Executive Associate Director for ERO.
-Mr. Homan is a member of the Senior Executive Service.
+In March of 2009, Mr. Homan accepted the position of Assistant Director for Enforcement at ICE Headquarters in Washington DC and was subsequently promoted to Deputy Executive Associate Director.
+In May of 2013, Mr. Homan was promoted to Executive Associate Director for ERO.
+Mr. Homan holds a Bachelor’s Degree in Criminal Justice and is a member of the Senior Executive Service.